Enhanced Signing

 APPLICATION

-- Use in locations where crash data, traffic volumes, and roadway characteristics (e.g., curvature, lane width) indicate increased motorist awareness is needed.
+- Use in locations where crash data, traffic volumes, and roadway characteristics (e.g., curvature, sight distance, lane width) indicate increased motorist awareness is needed.

 example